Machine Vision Technology Forum 2019 - Presentations

 Imaging trends in 2019 and beyond

 Machine vision interfaces have not evolved a lot in the last decade despite the emergence of USB and Ethernet ports in consumer PCs.
 The combination of high speed with larger resolutions do however require high bandwidth solutions to accommodate the demand in the industry.
 What are the current options and which new ones will become available soon.
 2D sensors do not only increase in resolution and speed, polarization is one of the new trend.
-We will see how this is done and what new fields of application this opens.
+We will see how this is implemented and what new fields of application this opens up.

 Next generation linescan imaging technologies

 Linescan technology is evolving to meet ever demanding application requirements in machine vision today.
 Multifield imaging using either time division or spectral division enables end-users to capture multiple images e.g. brightfield, darkfield, and backlight in a single scan.

 Combined with advanced lighting, multifield significantly improves detectability and tact time.
 Polarization imaging is also emerging for detecting birefringence, stress, surface morphology, and material classification.
 In addition, super resolution 32k TDI linescan camera has been developed using pixel offset technology to boost signal to noise ratio.